mesosphere/dcos-kafka-service/README.md

 The Kafka scheduler runs as a Marathon process and can be reconfigured by changing values within Marathon.
 These are the general steps to follow:

 1. View your Marathon dashboard at `http://$DCOS_URI/marathon`
-2. In the list of `Applications`, click the name of the Kafka framework to be updated.
+2. In the list of `Applications`, click the name of the Kafka service to be updated.
 3. Within the Kafka instance details view, click the `Configuration` tab, then click the `Edit` button.
 4. In the dialog that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s).
 For example, to [increase the number of Brokers][8], edit the value for `BROKER_COUNT`.
 Do not edit the value for `FRAMEWORK_NAME` or `BROKER_DISK` or `PLACEMENT_STRATEGY`.
 5. A `PHASE_STRATEGY` of `STAGE` should also be set.
 See "Configuration Deployment Strategy" below for more details.
-6. Click `Change and deploy configuration` to apply any changes and cleanly reload the Kafka Framework scheduler.
+6. Click `Change and deploy configuration` to apply any changes and cleanly reload the Kafka service scheduler.
 The Kafka cluster itself will persist across the change.

 ### Configuration Deployment Strategy